pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - Template-driven (FormsModule) most of the logic is driven from the template
 - Reactive-driven (ReactiveFormsModule)  the logic resides mainly in the component or typescript code.

-## ANGULAR TESTING
+## ANGULAR BROWSER TESTING

-### E2E TESTS

-Cypress is very efficient tools for e2e.
+- Cypress is very efficient tools for e2e.
 At the beginning to see how it goes you can start testing the app using real backend request for the GET requests and using mock for the others method (POST,PATCH, DELETE)
+- More info on test end to end (see utils-testing.md OR book ninja angular page 157)

-### UNIT TESTS
+## ANGULAR UNIT TESTS

 - Jest is faster because it does not run on a real browser instead it uses jsdom.
 It's not testing the rendering (html/css) but just the dom tree.
 So there is a potential risk that jsdom differs from your targetted browser.
 - Karma is slower because is testing using a real browser so the unit test are certainly working as expected in a real browser.